finitesphere/aufer/README.md

 - [ ] Add an optional GUI program
 - [ ] Within the GUI program include options to manage downloads
 - [ ] Create a similar program but as a browser extension
+- [ ] The web browser should include a "download all images(or audio, videos, documents) button
 - [ ] Add web crawling